opendnssec/odslab/opendnssec-lab.md

         sudo mkdir /var/run/opendnssec
         sudo ods-control start

+   The creating of /var/run/opendnssec is only necessary when having rebooted the machine.
+This should be handled by the package management.

 2. Be sure to monitor the system log for any error conditions, some problems can only be reported once the daemons are already in the background.

         tail /var/log/syslog